bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-01.md

 Open the lab-class project.

-1. Try out the Classes
+#### 1. Explore the Project a bit:
 1. create an Instance of Student.
 2. create an LabClass.
 3. enroll the Student in the Class by calling `enrollStudent(Student newStudent)`.
-You need     to provide an instance of class Student as a parameter.
+You need     to provide aninstance of class Student as a parameter.
 You can do so by either typing the instance name or just double-clicking on the object in the workbench.
 4. call `printList()` on LabClass
+#### 2. Use LabClass to print a list of your Group:
-1. Complete the `createGroup()` method in `Info1LabGroup`: it should create a LabClass with Student objects for each in your Lab Group in it.
+Complete the `createGroup()` method in `Info1LabGroup`: it should create a LabClass with Student objects for each of you (in your Lab Group) in it.
 (You do not need to examine or change the code of the other classes).

 1. create an instance of LabClass. don't forget to set all attributes!
-    1. create an instances of `Student` for each member of your group as you work together on    this exercise.
+1. create an instances of `Student` for each member of your group as you work together on    thiexercise.
 Don't forget to add the pronouns they use by using `setPronouns()``.
 3. enroll the students in the class
 4. call `printList()` on LabClass and check wether all information is complete.

 Add a screenshot of your `createGroup()` method and the printout to your lab report.
 ### 3. Kara